triton-inference-server/tutorials/Quick_Deploy/HuggingFaceTransformers/README.md

 *NOTE*: The tutorial is intended to be a reference example only.
 It may not be tuned for optimal performance.

+*NOTE*: Llama 2 models are not specifically mentioned in the steps below, but can be run if `tiiuae/falcon-7b` is replaced with `meta-llama/Llama-2-7b-hf`, and `falcon7b` folder is replaced by `llama7b` folder.

 ## Step 1: Create a Model Repository

 The first step is to create a model repository containing the models we want the Triton